Skip to main content

 A: Typically, Department of Defense (DoD) members have access to a small unmanned aerial system (sUAS) if their unit is supported by a Service-level program of record or they must request an exception to the standing DoD policy suspending the use of commercial-of-the-shelf (COTS) UAS.
 That exception to policy (ETP) process is time- and labor-intensive, temporary, and tied to a specific user/use case/location/drone combination.
 Any COTS sUAS ETP request is evaluated on a case-by-case basis via Service- or DoD-level processes.

-A: Where Blue sUAS 1.0 was an offshoot of SRR that created prototype systems to meet an U.S. Army requirement, Blue sUAS 2.0 is a project focused on administratively onboarding existing commercial off-the-shelf (COTS) sUAS to make them available to the DoD without an ETP request.
-The project is focused on prototyping the process by which new COTS sUAS can be onboarded rapidly in order to keep pace with commercial technology development.
-The project will expand the variety, form factor, and capabilities on the DIU Blue UAS Cleared List.
+A: The first group of platforms selected was an offshoot of SRR that created prototype systems to meet an U.S. Army requirement.
+The second group focused on administratively onboarding existing commercial off-the-shelf (COTS) sUAS to make them available to the DoD without an ETP request.
+The project continued to evolve to focus on responding to the emerging needs of the warfighter to add, maintain, and modify the list as needed to meet the needs of the DoD.

 Q: How do additional vendors get added to the Blue UAS Cleared List?